dhamaniasad/awesome-machine-learning/README.md

 ## Libraries
 * [Face Recognition](https://github.com/ageitgey/face_recognition) - Worlds simplest face detection and recognition library for Python
+* [LightFM](https://github.com/lyst/lightfm) - Python implementation of a number of popular recommendation algorithms

 ## Learning
 * [Machine Learning is Fun Series](https://medium.com/@ageitgey/machine-learning-is-fun-80ea3ec3c471) - The world's easiest introduction to Machine Learning.
 A guide for anyone who's curious about ML but has no idea where to start